-The Virginia Tech School of Education offers graduate degrees in 15 areas of study and 5 certificate programs online and in locations throughout Virginia including Blacksburg, Roanoke, Richmond, Hampton Roads, Abingdon, and Northern Virginia.
-We offer degree programs in Teacher Education and Preparation in a variety of disciplines, as well as programs in Educational Leadership and Policy Studies, Higher Education, Counselor Education and Supervision, Instructional Design and Technology, Educational Psychology, Integrative STEM Education, and the interdisciplinary program, Foundations in Education.
+The Virginia Tech School of Education offers graduate degrees in 15 areas of study and 5 certificate programs online and in locations throughout Virginia including Blacksburg, Roanoke, Richmond, and Hampton Roads.
+We offer degree programs in Teacher Education and Preparation in a variety of disciplines, as well as programs in Educational Leadership and Policy Studies, Higher Education, Counselor Education and Supervision, Educational Psychology, and the interdisciplinary program, Foundations in Education.
 Complete information about our degree and certificate offerings can be found on our Academic Programs webpage.

 Ethics and Academic Intergrity

 The VT Graduate School requires that all graduate students complete a training in ethical issues and academic integrity as they relate to graduate education.
 The SOE has developed a training module to meet this requirement.
 Each program area has also identified course(s) that address ethical issues related to specific disciplines and professions.

 The information below outlines how to meet the Ethics and Academic Integrity training requirement, organized by program.
 When students submit their Plan of Study to their advisor, they will need to provide evidence of their successful completion of the required training.

 Our new Ethics Training website is now available.
 Please use this training and the new, updated assessment.